 When to deduct the loss.
-If you have a casualty loss from a disaster that occurred in a Presidentially declared disaster area, you can choose to deduct that loss on your return or amended return for the tax year immediately preceding the tax year in which the disaster happened.
+You generally must deduct a casualty loss in the year it occurred.
+However, if you have a casualty loss from a federally declared disaster that occurred in an area warranting public or individual assistance (or both), you can choose to deduct that loss on your return or amended return for the tax year immediately preceding the tax year in which the disaster happened.
 If you make this choice, the loss is treated as having occurred in the preceding year.